 There are various recipes for this style of vegan mac and cheese floating around the internet, and I’ve played about with it until I found the right combination of ingredients to suit me.

 I tend to vary the vegetables I use in the sauce depending on what I have.
-A mix of cooked potato and carrot works well; and you can swap the pumpkin for sweet potato, using that along with the cauliflower.
+A mix of cooked potato and carrot works well; and you can swap the pumpkin for sweet potato or roasted butternut squash, using that along with the cauliflower (or swap the cauliflower for cooked potato).

 How To Make Vegan Pumpkin Mac And Cheese: